justin-cotarla/np-stock-trader/README.md

 # np-stock-trader
 A JS Neopets Stock Trading Utility

-This script provides a CLI interface for interacting with [Neopets](http://neopets.com)' stock exchange.
+This script provides a CLI utility for interacting with the [Neopets](http://neopets.com) stock exchange.

 ## Usage
 ```